 Hop manures are proprietary products prepared from spent hops and reinforced with fertilizers.
 They are sold in bags together with instructions for use in the garden.

-Spent hops are regarded mainly as humus suppliers and are used in the preparation of ground for planting and also for mulching established plants.
+Spent hops are regarded mainly as humus suppliers and are used in the preparation of the ground for planting and also for mulching established plants.
 The best results are obtained when they are incorporated thoroughly with the top 15cm (6in) of soil at the rate of 5kg (101b) per square meter (yard) during the winter.
-For mulching purposes spent hops are very effective in keeping down weeds and retaining soil moisture in shrub borders and soft fruit plots, provided the ground is covered really thickly.
+For mulching, purposes spent hops are very effective in keeping down weeds and retaining soil moisture in shrub borders and soft fruit plots, provided the ground is covered really thickly.
 If you apply a layer 10-15cm (4-6in) thick it will last for two years before rotting noticeably.
 The material gives off an objectionable odour after application but this usually disappears after 2-3 weeks.
 Although spent hops are slightly more acid than most soils they are used with great success for practically all trees and shrubs except for some of the outstanding lime-requiring plants.
 The fire hazard from burning cigarette ends is low since spent hops do not burn readily when used as mulches.

 So the quality of the product depends very much upon the proportion of casing soil which it contains.
 The organic matter of spent mushroom compost is generally more decomposed than in strawy farmyard manure and hence it may be less useful for improving heavy soils.